Chart Color Schemes

 Flagstone Health Precinct

-Proposed mixed-use health precinct within the 126 ha Flagstone City Centre to service the rapidly growing Greater Flagstone PDA.
-Current activity focuses on planning and business case work to determine service mix, preferred site within the Town Centre, and opportunities for co-location with other government services.
+A proposed major public hospital and integrated health precinct planned within the Flagstone City Centre to serve the rapidly growing Greater Flagstone Priority Development Area (PDA).
+The Queensland Government (Queensland Health and Metro South Hospital and Health Service) is undertaking detailed planning and business case development to confirm the service mix, exact site location within the future city centre, staging, and opportunities for co-location with other community and government services.

 Flagstone City Centre Leagues Club and Eat Street Precinct